The Norfolk and Suffolk Nature Recovery Partnership are committed to respecting your privacy.

 • Public Task: Processing is necessary for the performance of a task carried out in the public interest, specifically the delivery oLocal Nature Recovery Strategies for Norfolk and Suffolk

 • Consent: Where you have provided your consent for us to use your personal information in a certain way, for example to register for an event or sign-up for a newsletter.
+You can withdraw consent at any time by contacting your county’s LNRS team.

 2.3 Your Rights

 a.
 Right of access – you can write to us to ask for confirmation of what personal information we hold about you and to request a copy of that information.
 Provided we are satisfied that you are entitled to see the information requested and we have successfully confirmed your identity, we will provide you with your personal information subject to any exemptions that apply.
+To action this right, please contact your county’s Data Protection Officer using the details in section 3.1 of this policy.

 b.
 Right of erasure – at your request and where you are entitled to, we will delete your personal information from our records as far as we are required to do so.
 In many cases we would propose to suppress further communications with you, rather than delete it.